labstructbioinf/pLM-BLAST/README.md

 # Usage
 ## Databases

-Pre-computed databases can be downloaded from http://ftp.tuebingen.mpg.de/pub/protevo/toolkit/databases/plmblast_dbs.
+Pre-computed databases can be downloaded from http://ftp.tuebingen.mpg.de/pub/protevo/toolkit/databases/plmblast_dbs. pLM-BLAST can use any kind of embeddings, which are in form of `(seqlen, embdim)`.

-The `embeddings.py` script can be used to create a custom database from a CSV or FASTA file.
+The `embeddings.py` script can be used to create a custom database (`T5` based model such as `prott5` or `esm`-family ) from a CSV or FASTA file.
 For example, the first lines of the CSV file for the ECOD database are:

 ```
 ,id,description,sequence